maldoinc/wireup/docs/pages/getting_started.md

 ## Conclusion

-This concludes the "Getting started" walkthrough which covers the most common dependency injection use cases.
+This concludes the "Getting Started" walkthrough, covering the most common dependency injection use cases.

 !!! info "Good to know"
-    * `@container.autowire` decorator is not needed for services.
+    * The `@container.autowire` decorator is not needed for services.
     * Wireup can perform injection on both sync and async functions.

 ## Links